Finding photography ideas and inspiration can be a challenge. In this article, I want to share 21 photoshoot ideas that are far from boring!

 Here’s a list of things you might like to try:

-- If you normally photograph landscapes, make some portraits;
+- If you normally photograph landscapes, go for portrait photography

-Movies and TV can be a great source of inspiration.
+Movies and TV can be a great source of photoshoot ideas and inspiration.
 Most often though, photographers don’t tend to recreate what they see on screen.

 You might need to sit down and watch it again first.
 Do so with a notebook.
-Write down the creative photography ideas as they come to you.
-Be practical.
+Write down the creative photoshoot ideas as they come to you.

 Think as broadly as you like.
 You don’t have to photograph portraits of characters.

-You could make pictures of landscapes or cityscapes that appear in a movie you like.
+You could take pictures of landscapes or cityscapes that appear in a movie you like.
 Or you could mimic the lighting style or lens choice of a particular director.

 Think of things that contrast.
-Think of techniques you can use that contrast with conventional methods of photography.
+Think of techniques you can use that differ from conventional methods of photography.

 Come up with some ideas to photograph concepts of contrast and comparison.